-- Pupils are confident and can talk knowledgeably about what they have learned in History using subject specific vocabulary; - The pupil voice discussions show that pupils enjoy History and are able to recall their learning and knowledge over time, making links between units of work; - Work in pupil exercise books demonstrates that History is taught with opportunities for pupils to work at a greater depth; - Pupils make sustained and rapid progress across both key stages,

-• Work is of high quality, with pride taken and demonstrates pupils are acquiring knowledge, skills and vocabulary in an appropriate sequence.
+- Pupils are confident and can talk knowledgeably about what they have learned in History using subject specific vocabulary; - The pupil voice discussions show that pupils enjoy History and are able to recall their learning and knowledge over time, making links between units of work; - Work in pupil exercise books demonstrates that History is taught with opportunities for pupils to work at a greater depth; - Pupils make sustained and rapid progress across both key stages, - Work is of high quality, with pride taken and demonstrates pupils are acquiring knowledge, skills and vocabulary in an appropriate sequence.

-O O O O O O O O O O O O O O O O O O O Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 EYFS All about me Study of our lives Families Toys Past and present toys Dinosaurs Year 1 Family History Where do I come from?
-Changing Homes Victorian Kitchen: How have kitchens changed over time?
-Year 2 Great Fire of London Events beyond living memory that are significant nationally or globally Why did the Great Fire of London spread so quickly?
-How does the legacy of significant figures affect our modern day lives?
-"Rosa Parks Martin Luther King Why do Motte and Bailey castles exist in England?
-Knights and Castles The Battle of Hastings The Norman Conquest Motte and Bailey Castles Year 3 Stone Age: How did people survive in the Stone Age?
+NEW END OP PANARY SCHOOL Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 EYFS All about me Study of our lives Families Toys Past and present toys Dinosaurs Year 1 Family History Where do I come from?
+Changing Homes Victorian Homes: who lived in a house like this?
+Exploring homes and houses through the ages and making a comparison.
+Year 2 Study the lives of significant individuals in the past.
+Rosa Parks Martin Luther King Great Fire of London Events beyond living memory that are significant nationally or globally Knights and Castles The Battle of Hastings The Norman Conquest Motte and Bailey Castles Guy Fawkes And The Gunpowder Plot Year 3 Stone Age: How did people survive in the Stone Age?
 Timeline Understanding Tools/Weapons Key aspects of dwellings Transition to Bronze Age Bronze Age: How did the discovery of metal change their lives?
-Timeline Understanding Tools/Weapons Comparing quality of life in the Bronze Age and modern times Iron Age: How did they lead their lives according to their beliefs? -Gods/Goddesses -Traditional Beliefs -Understanding Egyptians approach to death/mummification Year 4 Romans in Britain Was Boudicca a good leader?
-Anglo-Saxons Why did the Anglo- Saxons invade Britain?
-Vikings Vikings: Farmers or Marauders?
+Timeline Understanding Tools/Weapons Comparing quality of life in the Bronze Age and modern times Ancient Egyptians: How did they lead their lives according to their beliefs? -Gods/Goddesses -Traditional Beliefs -Understanding Egyptians approach to death/mummification Hampstead: What makes our local area unique?
+(From History focus) A local history study Walking Tour Mapping Hampstead Heath Flora and fauna of the Heath Year 4 Celtic Britons: How did the Celts use natural materials in their daily lives?
+Timeline Romans in Britain Organisation of the Roman army Entertainment Buildings and legacy Anglo-Saxons and Vikings Where the Vikings came from and why they raided Britain.
+Anglo-Saxons and Vikings Key aspects of Viking life How the legal system worked in AngloSaxon and Viking Britain.